-- There is one design which will accommodate all different source terminologies and classifications. - All terminologies are loaded into the CONCEPT table. - The key is a newly created concept_id, not the original code of the terminology, because source codes are not unique identifiers across terminologies. - Some Concepts are declared Standard Concepts, i.e. they are used to represent a certain clinical entity in the data.
+- There is one design which will accommodate all different source terminologies and classifications. - All terminologies are loaded into the CONCEPT table. - The key is a newly created concept\id, not the original code of the terminology, because source codes are not unique identifiers across terminologies. - Some Concepts are declared Standard Concepts, i.e. they are used to represent a certain clinical entity in the data.
 All Concepts may be Source Concepts; they represent how the entity was coded in the source.
-Standard Concepts are identified through the standard_concept field in the CONCEPT table. - Records in the CONCEPT_RELATIONSHIP table define semantic relationships between Concepts.
-Such relationships can be hierarchical or lateral. - Records in the CONCEPT_RELATIONSHIP table are used to map Source codes to Standard Concepts, replacing the mechanism of the SOURCE_TO_CONCEPT_MAP table used in prior Standard-ized Vocabularies versions.
-The SOURCE_TO_CONCEPT_MAP table is retained as an optional aid to bookkeeping codes not found in the Standardized Vocabularies. - Chains of hierarchical relationships are recorded in the CONCEPT_ANCESTOR table.
-Ancestry relationships are only recorded between Standard Concepts that are valid (not deprecated) and are connected through valid and hierarchical relationships in the RELATIONSHIP table (flag DEFINES ANCESTRY).
+Standard Concepts are identified through the standard\concept field in the CONCEPT table.